-Overall water quality results from spring 2023 appear to fall in line with results observed over the past 10 years (Figure 14).
-The Rouge River system moved into the "Good" water quality category (water quality index between 71-90).
-There was a high Nitrate value along the Lower branch, which has been typical for that area.
-There was also a relatively high Total Phosphate value at Plymouth Township Park which has become a cause for concern.
-That site is downstream from a golf course, although high nitrate values are not typically seen at that site.
-Water levels were average.
-Participation in this monitoring event was lower than usual with at least two schools that planned to sample forced to cancel in the spring, one school (Dearborn High School) unable to complete their sampling due to a shooting in the area forcing them inside, and another school that also did not submit data (Hamtramck High School).
+Overall water quality results from spring 2024 appear to fall in line with results observed over the past 10 years (Figure 14).
+The Rouge River system remained in the "Good" water quality category (water quality index between 71-90).
+There was a high Total Phosphate value at Parr Wayside Recreation Area, where a point source is unclear.
+Water levels were slightly above average; precipitation for the month was near average as well.
+Participation in this monitoring event was lower than usual with at least four schools that planned to sample forced to cancel in the spring.